Moto Z4 release date, price, news and rumors

 While a recently released mod turned the Moto Z3 into the first true 5G phone, there's still a good likelihood that Motorola has more in the works for the Moto Z line.
 Though, the question of just what it has in mind is what we'll explore here.

-We'll look at what changes we expect, what rumors we've heard, how many different Moto Z4 variants there could be, and what it'll all likely cost you.
+We'll look at what changes we expect, what rumors we've heard, how many different Moto Z4 variants there could be, and what it will all likely cost you.

 Cut to the chase

-Note: Update: A Moto Z4 has seemingly been purchased by someone, with its likely design, price and specs being revealed in the process.